aoffpo/ap-example/README.md

 CREATE PRODUCTION DEPLOY via swap out (requires Azure subscription upgrade)

-Builds will now happen on commit to watched repository
+Builds happen on feature branches, on pr and on merge.
- - scope to application and tests vs. IaC code to ensure the right projects build on change.

- .